zhaben/zhaben.github.io/_posts/2019-10-01-logistic-regression.md

 If I had an exact income for each person, I would use a linear regression model that would show that there is a positive relationship between age and income.

 However, the income variable isn't continous, it's categorical because I only have to two responses throughout the dataset, “<=50K” and “>50K”.
 Since each data point falls into either "<=50K" or ">50k", I consider them groups, or classes.
-I’ll have to use a classification algorithm to predict whether a person is more likely to make over 50K per year.
+I’ll have to use a classification algorithm to predict whether a person is more likely to fall into the 50K per year bucket.

 I decided to use logistic regression to analyze the effect that age has on income.